ErikMatuska/BlazorPrerenderingForSEO/README.md

 # BlazorPrerenderingForSEO
-Sample Blazor WebAssembly Application, with conditional (only for crawlers) Server-Prerendering to optime SEO
+Sample Blazor WebAssembly Application, with conditional (only for crawlers) Server-Prerendering to optimize SEO